 Use case: Salesforce to SugarCRM, mirror data without touching production

-The team knew it needed a workflow that included discrete connectors for its database, Salesforce, SugarCRM, and its data visualization solution Chartio to integrate each application and route data according to the company’s own customized usage patterns.
+The team knew it needed a workflow that included discrete connectors for its database, its cloud-based CRM Salesforce, its on-prem CRM SugarCRM, and its data visualization solution Chartio to integrate each application and route data according to the company’s own customized usage patterns.
 And it had to do it all without laying so much as a finger on the overburdened production server itself.

 Partnering with Tray.io’s customer success team, the team was able to rapidly build out automated workflows to set up parallel reporting tables.
 These workflows combined its database and CRM instances with the Tray Platform’s custom logic helpers to transform and route its data, including scheduling helpers to set reports to run at specific day-and-time intervals, Boolean logic conditionals to trigger branching follow-up steps, and functionality to store stepwise batches, paginate lists, and loop data processing, row-by-row, for each of its millions of opportunity transaction records.
 All told, the process of building out these workflows took only a few days.

 Results: 8-hour reporting down to 5 minutes, removing production burden